wireless90/ReactBytes/Objects and Arrays/README.md

 };
 ```

-We can scope of `main` and `drinks` using implicit object destructuring.
+We can scope out `main` and `drinks` using implicit object destructuring.

 ```js
 const {main, drinks} = menu;